toa-io/toa/extensions/origins/readme.md

 Uses [ComQ](https://github.com/toa-io/comq), thus, provides interface of `comq.IO` restricted to `emit` and `request` methods.

-AMQP origins require credential secrets to be deployed.
+AMQP origins can have credential secrets deployed.
 Secret's name must follow `toa-origins-{namespace}-{component}-{origin}` and it must have keys `username` and `password`.